 1 cinnamon stick

-200ml good vegan mayonnaise Follow your heart is my favourite
+200ml good vegan mayonnaise – Follow Your Heart is my favourite

-200ml coconut yogurt or other non-dairy yogurt
+200ml coconut yogurt, or other non-dairy yogurt

-2 tsp vegan Worcester sauce (optional)
+2 tsp vegan Worcestershire sauce (optional)

-Small bunch fresh coriander roughly chopped, reserve some for dressing
+Small bunch fresh coriander, roughly chopped

-60g toasted flaked almonds
+60g flaked almonds, toasted

-Fresh wholemeal bread or bread of choice
+Crusty bread of your choice

 Are you feeling passionate about plant-based food?
 Sign up to the NOURISH newsletter today, and get exclusive access to inspiring recipes, product news, and plant-based tips, delivered straight to your inbox every month!